 If so, I’d like to welcome you!
 If you enjoy this post and are interested in learning about online marketing, growing your business, selling products, teaching, email marketing, professionalism, and building a brand on core values, I have some very good news:

 This is a weekly podcast on exactly that.
 Every Wednesday, we have a brand new, sponsor-free, high-quality podcast episode to help you grow your business.

 There’s a tremendous backlog of hundreds of episodes you’re guaranteed to find tremendous value in.

 How have you not already heard about this weekly, value-packed podcast with seven-figure downloads?
 It’s a great question!
-The good news is you don’t have to miss out anymore: Subscribe in iTunes.
+The good news is you don’t have to miss out anymore: Subscribe in Apple Podcasts.

 So check it out: You’re about to read a MASSIVE case study—but these are actually the shownotes for a podcast episode!